mudasarahmad42/AzureAuthViewer/DEPLOY.md

 ### Workflow fails to build
 - Check the Actions tab for error messages
-- Ensure Node.js version is compatible (workflow uses Node 18)
+- Ensure Node.js version is compatible (workflow uses Node 20 - Angular CLI requires v20.19+ or v22.12+)
 - Verify all dependencies are in package.json

 ### 404 errors on routes